Iguanacolossus/Capstone3-TBA/README.md

 [here](http://www.timeseriesclassification.com/description.php?Dataset=Epilepsy).
 Each participant performed each activity 10 times at least.
 The mimicked seizures were trained and controlled, following a protocol defined by a medical expert.
 The sampling frequency was 16 Hz.
 Samples were truncated to the length of the shortest recording retained at about 30 seconds.
 Each recording is of one activity only.

 ## Data Pre-Processing
-I received the data in .arff format which I read into a python environment with scipy.io.arff loadarff then converted to a pandas data frame for easier inspection and manipulation.
+I received the data in .arff format which I read into a python environment with scipy.io.arff loadarff then converted to a pandas dataframe for easier inspection and manipulation.
 Each row of the data was a sample of one physical activity.
 The signal was packed into a nested list with the inner lists corisponding to the signal in the x, y, and z directions.
 Every sample was 206 time steps.
-There is also a column of the label for each activity.
+There is also a column of the labels for each activity.
 Below is an image of the raw data read into a pandas data frame.<br>
 ![raw](images/raw_data_pd.png)<br>
-In the wild, this technology would be used in smartwatches and I want to make sure that if a person were to ware there watch at a different angle on their wrist that the data still reflected the same acceleration.
+In the wild, this technology would be used in smartwatches and I want to make sure that if a person were to wear their watch at a different angle on their wrist that the data still reflected the same acceleration.
 Below, I compare the data before and after 45&deg; rotation around the z access.
  <br>
 ![coord compare](images/compare_coords_all.png)
 <br>
  I observe that if the data was left in cartesian coordinates that both x and y change when the accelerometer is rotated, but if I convert the data to spherical coordinates, then only one of the coordinates changes.
 In hopes of keeping the most information from the data but minimizing differences when the accelerometer is rotated, I am  converting the whole data set to spherical coordinance and only using rho and phi directions moving forward.

-## **Looking for patterns with unsupervised learning**
+## **Looking for patterns with unsupervised learning.**

 ## Time Series Clustering
 To perform clustering on the data, I want to pick a model that will utilize the time information and pattern of the signal as opposed to feature engineering.
-Feature engineering might take some domain-specific expertise also, I want to leave the data less tampered with if possible.
-I will utiliz a model class from a Python package called tslearn that builds on Scikit-learn, NumPy, and Scipy.
+Feature engineering might take some domain-specific expertise and I want to leave the data less tampered with if possible.
+I will utilize a Python package called tslearn that builds on Scikit-learn, NumPy, and Scipy.
 For this clustering model, I will use the TimeSeriesKmeans clustering algorithm from the module tslear.clustering.
-For this model, only one channel of accelerometer data could be used as input so I chose to use the rho coordinate.
+Only one channel of accelerometer data could be used as input to TimeSerieKMeans, so I chose to use the rho coordinate.

 ## Distance Metric Used in Model
 To find the distance, or similarity of time series samples, I am choosing to use the inter-model distance metric called Dynamic Time Warping.
 DTW deals with time shifts in such a way that alow the model to compare signal patterns even if the time or phase is shifted between samples.
 Also, cluster centers are computed as the barycenters with respect to DTW, hence they allow the model to retrieve a sensible average shape whatever the temporal shifts in the cluster may be.
 Below are a couple of images to help clarify what DTW does.<br>